HomeLearningJudge.me Reviews Integration

 Aspect-Based Sentiment

-Instead of a single positive/negative score, analyze sentiment for specific product aspects: quality, value, shipping, packaging, fit, and durability.
+Instead of a single positive/negative score, use NLP-based categorization to analyze sentiment for specific product aspects: quality, value, shipping, packaging, fit, and durability.
 A review might be positive about quality but negative about price.
 Aspect-based analysis captures this nuance.

 Topic Clustering